Audit your E2E coverage

 Day 4: Audit your E2E coverage

-If your E2E tests were written incrementally as the app grew, they almost certainly cover pages rather than journeys.
-That distinction sounds academic until you discover that your most-broken user flow has no test at all — and your coverage report showed 80%.
+If your E2E tests grew with the app, they almost certainly cover pages, not journeys.
+That distinction sounds academic until the most-broken flow in production has no test at all and your dashboard still reports 80%.

 What we tried

-We started by asking Claude Code to do something we'd been postponing: walk the repo and tell us what user journeys existed.
+We asked Claude Code to do something we'd been postponing for a quarter: walk the repo and tell us what user journeys actually exist.

 Read every route and page component in /src/app and /src/pages.